samtron1412/docs/sci/math/math-term.md

       abstractions, such as using letters to stand for numbers that are either unknown or allowed to take on many values.

+# Ambient space

+- An ambient space or ambient configuration space is the space surrounding an object.

 # Arithmetic

 Arithmetic is a branch of mathematics dealing with the properties and